Scalingo/documentation/src/_posts/platform/app/2000-01-01-review-apps.md

 In this example, `42` is the pull request or merge request ID.

+A manually created review app is instantly deleted after the pull request is closed.

 {% note %}
 If one manually deletes a review app, it will not be automatically created again after a deployment.
 You need to manually deploy a new one.
 {% endnote %}